Model selection for weakly dependent time series forecasting: Examples of time series satisfying (WDP) or (CBS)

 \subsection{Causal Bernoulli shifts}

 Causal Bernoulli shifts are stationary time series that admit the representation

-where the $\xi_t$ are iid variables called innovations.
+where the $\xi_t$ are i.i.d. variables called innovations.
 Almost all known stationary and ergodic processes have this form.
-However we work here under the restrictive assumption \eqref{condlip}.
+However, we work here under the restrictive assumption \eqref{condlip}.
 Remark that under this Lipschitz condition the existence of the stationary time series $(X_t) $ follows from \eqref{cbs} and it satisfies the Cramer condition as soon as the innovations do.
 Some examples of causal Bernoulli shifts are presented below.